ViewComfy/ViewComfy/README.md

 ### Form Editor Advanced

 You can also drop a view_comfy.json directly in the form editor to edit it without needing the workflow_api.json.

-Feel free to contribute with feedback, suggestions, issues or pull requests.

 ### User Management